Bleeding Fingers Music: History

 Bleeding Fingers also composed the score for the BBC's Blue Planet II, a sequel to the 2001 documentary The Blue Planet.
 To promote the series, Zimmer collaborated with Radiohead to create "(ocean) Bloom," an orchestral reworking of Radiohead's song "Bloom" from the 2011 album The King of Limbs.
 Emanuel produced the track, which debuted in September 2017.
 Zimmer co-wrote the score with Shea and Dave Fleming.

 In October 2017, it was announced that Bleeding Fingers would replace longtime composer Alf Clausen for The Simpsons, beginning with season 29.

 In 2020, Bleeding Fingers wrote the music package for the Jeopardy!
 The Greatest of All Time special which aired in January of that year on ABC.
 The following year, they wrote music cues for Celebrity Wheel of Fortune.
 When both Jeopardy! and Wheel of Fortune premiered their respective 38th and 39th seasons in syndication on September 13, 2021, Bleeding Fingers re-arranged the main theme on the former while overhauling the music package on the latter featuring an arrangement of the longtime "Changing Keys" theme song, which was used on Wheel during the 1980s and 1990s.
 Bleeding Fingers also did the music package for the Jeopardy!
 National College Championship in 2022.

 Bleeding Fingers is based at Remote Control's Santa Monica complex, known as "The Stanford of Score."
 As of 2018, there were 11 full-time composers on the Bleeding Fingers staff, many of whom had apprenticed with Zimmer.

 Bleeding Fingers Music worked on the music for the stop-motion Netflix television special Alien Xmas.

+In January 2026, it was announced that Zimmer and Bleeding Fingers would compose the score for the upcoming HBO adaptation of the Harry Potter series.
+The following month, it was announced Zimmer and Bleeding Fingers would compose the music for the forthcoming Netflix limited series adaptation of All the Sinners Bleed, based on the Southern noir novel of the same name by S. A. Cosby.